Law-Offices-of-SRIS-PC-Logo

 • Preparation of Divorce Papers: The spouse seeking the divorce (the “plaintiff”) must prepare the necessary divorce papers.
 These typically include the Summons with Notice or Summons and Verified Complaint, which are filed with the county clerk’s office.

-• Serve Divorce Papers: After preparing the divorce papers, the plaintiff must “serve” the papers to the other spouse (the “defendant”).
+• Serve Divorce Papers: After preparing the divorce papers, the plaintiff must “serve” the documents to the other spouse (the “defendant”).
 This can be done through personal service by a third party, process server, or law enforcement officer.
 Alternatively, the defendant can sign an acknowledgment of receipt, which is then filed with the court.

-• Response from the Defendant: The defendant has a specific time (usually 20 or 30 days) to respond to the divorce papers after being served.
+• Response from the Defendant: The defendant has a particular time (usually 20 or 30 days) to respond to the divorce papers after being served.
 If the defendant agrees to the divorce, they can sign a form called an “Affidavit of Defendant” or a “Waiver of Defendant,” indicating their consent to the divorce.

 • Negotiation and Settlement: If there are outstanding issues such as child custody, support, division of property, or spousal support, both parties may negotiate and try to reach a settlement agreement.
 The court encourages settlements, but the court will decide these matters if an agreement cannot be reached.